 Only your waist, boobs and possibly hips (in the third trimester or like in my case never) will grow and if a dress or shirt isn’t stretchy enough size up won’t fit your growing bump anyway.

 Ordering size bigger would mean that your shoulders and everything else is bigger which made me look like a proper scarecrow.

 Other Maternity Gadgets:

 When I got pregnant my friends kept telling me that I’ll be forced to buy a new bra every couple of weeks.
-My immediate reaction was that there was no way I’d do that and I purchase a stretchy bra a cup bigger than my usual, along with a bra extender as your chest will expand by the end of the pregnancy.
+My immediate reaction was that there was no way I’d do that and I purchased a stretchy bra a cup bigger than my usual, along with a bra extender as your chest will expand by the end of the pregnancy.
 I haven’t had to get another bra.